ECB's Nowotny says would not rule out QE, but don't need it yet

-VIENNA (Reuters) - European Central Bank policymaker Ewald Nowotny said he would not rule out a quantitative easing (QE) - or money printing - program to buy sovereign bonds, but the time for such a step has not yet come.
+VIENNA, April 23 (Reuters) - European Central Bank policymaker Ewald Nowotny said he would not rule out a quantitative easing (QE) - or money printing - programme to buy sovereign bonds, but the time for such a step has not yet come.

 Seeking to head off a drop in inflation expectations, the ECB governing council said earlier this month it was unanimous in its commitment to use unconventional tools - central bank-speak for things like QE - to counter a protracted period of low inflation.